Elop running out of time to turn Nokia around

 Elop promised to wow with new models, but the Lumia 920 turned out to be an upgrade of a previous model, and Nokia shares fell sharply during the launch event, losing a quarter of their value in two sessions.

-They have since recovered to trade at 2.20 euros, helped by the global stock market recovery but are still below the pre-launch level.
+They have since recovered to trade at 2.20 euros, helped by the global stock market recovery but are sill below the pre-launch level.

 A strong holiday season could help Elop survive but investors and analysts doubt this will happen.

-“The beginning of next year may be the final judgment.
+“The beginning of next year may be the final judgement.
 I think that maybe the end of the first quarter is the marking point.”

 Nokia was already having a difficult time when the Canadian took control of the former market leader in September 2010.